Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 - Example: Web Pages

 <mark style="background: #BABD00;">Replication Transparency:</mark>
-- A replica is a component copy that remains synchronized with its original.
+- A replica is a component copy that remains synchronised with its original.
 - Users or application programs have no knowledge of the replica.
 - Example: Distributed DBMS
 - Example: Mirroring Web Pages.